Legacy Giving Ministry at St. John's

 A legacy gift is often the largest gift a person can make, so it is important to take time to make a prayerful and thoughtful consideration of the legacy you would like to leave.
 Individuals of all income levels make planned gifts to accomplish their charitable purposes.
 This type of gift speaks to intention and generosity more than net worth.

-This journey starts by reflecting on the abundance God has bestowed upon you during your lifetime.
+This journey starts by reflecting with gratitude and wonder on the abundance God has bestowed upon you during your lifetime.
 While in the presence of God, ask the Holy Spirit to reveal to you the people and institutions that helped you find your purpose and gave meaning to your life.
 Ask yourself:

 - Which institutions do I want to see prosper in order to serve and uplift the next generation?